hypercompetent/macoskoliger/README.md

 **Be warned**: This version may not be updated with the latest and greatest features and bugfixes in the MacoskoLab repository.

+**If you use this package, cite the original: https://macoskolab.github.io/liger/ !!**

 # LIGER (Linked Inference of Genomic Experimental Relationships)